Nexmo/nexmo-developer/_documentation/client-sdk/setup/create-your-application.md

 4) Specify your application name.
 Press Enter to continue.

-5) You can now select you application capabilities using the arrow keys and then pressing spacebar to select the capabilities your application needs.
-For the purposes of this example select both Voice and RTC capabilities using the arrow keys and spacebar to select and then press Enter to continue.
+5) You can now select your application capabilities using the arrow keys and then pressing spacebar to select the capabilities your application needs.
+For the purposes of this example select both Voice and RTC capabilities using the arrow keys and spacebar to select.
+Once you have selected both Voice and RTC capabilities press Enter to continue.

-> **NOTE:** If your app will be Voice-only you can just select Voice capabilities.
-If you want in-app messaging only select RTC capabilities.
-If your app will have both in-app voice and messaging select both capabilities.
+> **NOTE:** If your app will be in-app voice only you can just select Voice capabilities.
+If you want in-app messaging select only RTC capabilities.
+If your app will have both in-app voice and in-app messaging select both capabilities.

 6) For "Use the default HTTP methods?" press Enter to select the default.

 7) For "Voice Answer URL" enter `https://example.ngrok.io/webhooks/answer` or other suitable URL (this depends on how you are testing).

 8) You are next prompted for the "Voice Fallback Answer URL".
-This is an optional fallback URL should your main Voice answer URL fail for some reason.
+This is an optional fallback URL should your main Voice Answer URL fail for some reason.
 In this case just press Enter.
-If later you need it you can always add this in the [Dashboard](https://dashboard.nexmo.com/sign-in) or using the Nexmo CLI.
+If later you need the fallback URL you can add it in the [Dashboard](https://dashboard.nexmo.com/sign-in), or using the Nexmo CLI.

 9) You are now required to enter the "Voice Event URL".
 Enter `https://example.ngrok.io/webhooks/event`.